 “For me, [the hairdryer] was another of those products, used frequently by hundreds of millions of people, stuck in a technological time warp.
 Existing hairdryers were heavy and uncomfortable to use.”

-“Ever since the Industrial Resolution, inventions had tended to compound inventions.”
+“Ever since the Industrial Revolution, inventions had tended to compound inventions.”

 “After the event, a revolutionary new idea can look so obvious - surely no one could possibly have doubted it?
 At their conception, though, new ideas are not blindingly obvious.
 They are fragile things in need of encouragement and nurturing against doubting Thomases, know-it-alls and so-called experts.
 Just as Frank Whittle discovered, it is easy for people to say ‘no,’ to dismiss new ideas and to be stick-in-the-muds, pessimists, or even cynics.
 It is much harder to see how something unexpected might be a success.”